the-events-calendar/event-tickets/readme.txt

 == Description ==

-><strong>A note about support:</strong> We’re here to help troubleshoot bugs, but should set expectations early that the support forums at WordPress.org are only checked once a week.
+><strong>A note about support:</strong> Weâ€™re here to help troubleshoot bugs, but should set expectations early that the support forums at WordPress.org are only checked once a week.
 >
 > Users looking for more timely/in-depth support are encouraged to check out <a href="http://m.tri.be/18th" target="_blank" title="[new window]">Event Tickets Plus</a>.